Jrbiltmore/AutoDevops/docs/README.md

 ## Contributing
 Contributions to the AutoDevops project are welcome.
 Please refer to `CONTRIBUTING.md` for detailed guidelines on how to contribute.

-## License
-This project is licensed under the MIT License - see the `LICENSE` file for details.

-## Acknowledgments
-- Special thanks to all the contributors and maintainers of this project.